Jacob Frank: Early life

 Jacob Frank is believed to have been born as Jakub Lejbowicz (Yankev Leybovitsh) to a Jewish family in Korołówka, in Podolia of Eastern Poland (now in Ukraine), in about 1726.
-The Polish historian Gaudenty Pikulski affirmed that Frank was born in Buchach and Agnon even showed the house where he was born was located on Korołówka street in Buchach.
+Though Polish historian Gaudenty Pikulski states that Frank was born in Buchach and Shmuel Yosef Agnon claimed to even show the house where he was born on Korołówka street in Buchach.
 His father was a Sabbatean, and moved to Czernowitz, in the Carpathian region of Bukovina, in 1730, where the Sabbatean influence at the time was strong.

-As a travelling merchant in textile and precious stones Jacob Frank often visited Ottoman territories, where he earned the nickname "Frank", a name generally given in the East to Europeans, and lived in the centers of contemporary Sabbateanism, Salonica and Smyrna.
+As a travelling merchant in textiles and precious stones, Jacob Frank often visited Ottoman territories, where he earned the nickname "Frank", a name generally given in the East to Europeans, and lived in the centers of contemporary Sabbateanism, Salonica and Smyrna.

 In the early 1750s, Frank became intimate with the leaders of the Sabbateans.
 Two followers of the Sabbatian leader Osman Baba (b.
 1720) were witnesses at his wedding in 1752.
 In 1755, he reappeared in Podolia, gathered a group of local adherents, and began to preach the "revelations" which were communicated to him by the Dönmeh in Salonica.
-One of these gatherings in Lanckorona (Landskron) ended in a scandal, and the rabbis' attention was drawn to the new teachings.
+One of these gatherings in Lanckoroń/Zarichanka ended in a scandal, and the rabbis' attention was drawn to the new teachings.
 Frank was forced to leave Podolia, while his followers were hounded and denounced to the local authorities by the rabbis (1756).
 At the rabbinical court held in the village of Satanów (today Sataniv in Ukraine) the Sabbateans were accused of having broken fundamental Jewish laws of morality and modesty.